-- Fold in the coconut, rice milk, or almond milk & vanilla.
+- Fold in the coconut milk, or milk alternative & vanilla.

 - Pour the filling into the unbaked pie crust and bake at 425º for 15 minutes.
 (I recommend putting your pie tin on a larger cookie sheet lined in foil for baking.
 This helps with any unforeseen spills.
 Plus it makes putting in and taking out the pie easier)

 - Reduce the temperature to 350º and continue to bake for 50 to 60 minutes, or until a knife inserted comes out clean.
 Center should be set nicely & firm, but will continue to firm up as it cools if seems a little underdone.
 You don't' want to risk burning the pie or crust.

 - Remove from oven and cool on a wire rack for 2 hours.